Parakeet

-A parakeet is any one of many small to medium-sized species of parrot, in multiple genera, that generally has long tail feathers.
+A parakeet is any one of many small- to medium-sized species of parrot, in multiple genera, that generally has long tail feathers.
+Most species belong to the genus Pyrrhura.

 Etymology and naming

 The name parakeet is derived from the French word perroquet, which is reflected in some older spellings that are still sometimes encountered, including paroquet or paraquet.
 However, in modern French, perruche is used to refer to parakeets and similar-sized parrots.

 In American English, the word parakeet usually refers to the budgerigar, which is one species of parakeet.

 Summary

 Parakeets comprise about 115 species of birds that are seed-eating parrots of small size, slender build, and long, tapering tails.
 The Australian budgerigar, also known as "budgie", Melopsittacus undulatus, is probably the most common parakeet.
 It was first described by zoologists in 1891.
 It is the most popular species of parakeet kept as a pet in North America and Europe.

-The term "grass parakeet" (or grasskeet) refers to many small Australian parakeets native to grasslands such as the genus Neophema and the princess parrot.
+The term "grass parakeet" (or grasskeet) refers to several small Australian parakeets native to grasslands, such as those in the genus Neophema and the princess parrot.
 The Australian rosellas are also parakeets.
 Many of the smaller, long-tailed species of lories may be referred to as "lorikeets".
-The vernacular name ring-necked parakeet (not to be confused with the Australian ringneck) refers to a species of the genus Psittacula native to Africa and Asia that is popular as a pet and has become feral in many cities outside its natural range.
+The vernacular name ring-necked parakeet (not to be confused with the Australian ringneck) refers to a species of the genus Psittacula native to Africa and Asia.
+It is popular as a pet and has become feral in many cities outside its natural range.

 In aviculture, the term "conure" is used for small to medium-sized parakeets of the genera Aratinga, Pyrrhura, and a few other genera of the tribe Arini, which are mainly endemic to South America.
 As they are not all from one genus, taxonomists tend to avoid the term.
 Other South American species commonly called parakeets include the genus Brotogeris parakeets, the monk parakeet, and lineolated parakeets, although lineolateds have short tails.

 A larger species may be referred to as "parrot" or "parakeet" interchangeably.
 For example, "Alexandrine parrot" and "Alexandrine parakeet" are two common names for the same species, Psittacula eupatria, which is one of the largest species normally referred to as a parakeet.

 Many different species of parakeets are bred and sold commercially as pets, the budgerigar being the third most popular pet in the world, after cats and dogs.
-Budgerigars are great companions for any age and can be easily trained.